Author: Douglas Niles

 Speaking of which, the Big Bad here is Bhaal, the Forgotten Realms god of murder, who’s aiming to wipe out all life on the Moonshaes because… reasons, I guess?
 They’ve retconned Kazgoroth from the last book to have been a servant of his, and Bhaal isn’t very happy about Kazgoroth’s death, but it seems like a weak motivation for genociding the entire archipelago.
-The viewpoint moments for him are just kind of generic — there’s just not much you can do with “evil god wants to destroy stuff because he’s evil,” character-wise.
+The viewpoint moments for him are rather generic — there’s just not much you can do with “evil god wants to destroy stuff because he’s evil,” character-wise.

 Also, there’s evil fish people and evil dwarves.
 In fact, this book is so tightly jam-packed with antagonists that it feels like it doesn’t have enough focus or time to develop any of them.

 It feels less bland than the writing in Darkwalker.
 In particular, it’s got some nice detail work here and there.
 I especially liked the fish people: